 She was the first child of The Duke and Duchess of York (later King George VI and Queen Elizabeth) and was named for her mother.
 She was third in line to the throne, after her uncle and her father.
 When she was still a young girl, her grandfather passed away, and her uncle, who had become King Edward VIII, quickly abdicated the throne to her father.
 All of a sudden, Princess Elizabeth was next in line, and the young lady started to study for her future role.

-Once Queen, her style took a more sophisticated turn to skirt suits for public appearances (lots of them).
-What has always remained, though, are her signature strands of pearls.
-Click through the gallery to see Queen Elizabeth II's style transformation.
+Once Queen, Her Majesty's style took a more sophisticated turn to skirt suits for public appearances (lots of them).
+What has always remained, however, are her signature strands of pearls.
+Click through the gallery above to see Queen Elizabeth II's style transformation.